visualdatascience/2023/cfp.md

 permalink: /cfp/
 ---

 We encourage you to submit original work that emphasizes the role, application, and impact of visualization in data science.
-Accepted submissions have the opportunity to present at VDS events at both [ACM KDD](https://www.kdd.org/kdd2022/) and [IEEE VIS](http://ieeevis.org/year/2022/welcome), and will be archived in the IEEE Xplore digital library (associated publishing fees may apply).
+Accepted submissions have the opportunity to present at VDS [IEEE VIS](http://ieeevis.org/year/2023/welcome), and will be archived in the IEEE Xplore digital library (associated publishing fees may apply).
 This event accepts full and short paper submissions for talks.

 ### Full Papers (up to 8 pages)